-For a Navy SEAL, martial arts are integral to their safety and their ability to execute covert missions and deal with enemies in close quarters if need be.
+For a Navy SEAL, martial arts are integral to their safety and their ability to execute covert missions and deal with enemies in close quarters.
 This is why SEALs only focus on the most effective martial arts.

 Practical Boxing Skills

 Most people don't consider boxing to be a martial art, but its application is just as effective in a street fight as it is in a ring.
-Navy SEAL combat training starts with basic elements that come from traditional boxing -- footwork speed, agility, quick thinking.
+Navy SEAL special forces hand-to-hand combat training starts with basic elements that come from traditional boxing — footwork speed, agility, quick thinking.

-Many of krav maga's techniques are meant for disarming armed opponents who may be attacking you with a gun or a knife, which is why it's ideal for Navy SEALs.
-It teaches you to abandon flashy, complicated moves typical of most martial arts and rely on your instincts.
+Many of krav maga's techniques are meant for disarming armed opponents who may be attacking with a gun or a knife, which is why it's ideal for Navy SEALs.
+It teaches practitioners to abandon flashy, complicated moves typical of most martial arts and rely on instincts.

 Muay Thai, the national sport of Thailand, is one of the most brutal forms of hand-to-hand combat in the world.
 Its practitioners are taught to strike their enemies viciously with the hard bones of the shins, elbows, fists and knees.